|

 in an onslaught on the enemy that would have made General MacArthur

 proud.
-Tom, the marksman of our
+Tom, the marksman of our group,

-the assailants scattered for cover.
+assailants scattered for cover.
+Soon

-Soon they discovered what we already knew; we hadn’t loaded the BB
+they discovered what we already knew; we hadn’t loaded the BB guns in days1.
+At least our nail-strewn and

-toll on the enemy.
-Though we were
+enemy.
+Though we were outnumbered two

-outnumbered two to one2, we held on with sheer determination.
+to one2, we held on with sheer determination.
 Wayne reached for the aircraft cable that

 had been buried underground with one end leading up into the treehouse and